This page will show you how you can analyze and visualize single variables using R.

 df <- 499 # the degrees of freedom

-pt(q, df, lower.tail = FALSE)
+pt(q, df, lower.tail = FALSE) # use this when t is positive

 # NOTE: this gives the percentage on ONE side